 No matter how you slice or dice it, single parenting brings in brokenness: a broken home, a broken marriage, and often a broken heart.
 I was a single father for over nine years, so I get it.
 I also remember the wave of emotions, struggles, and challenges during those years.
-Using the old If-I-knew-then-what-I-know-now adage, please allow me to share some wisdom I have picked up along the way.
-Although there are multiple “traps” a single father can fall into, here are three major single parent problems, how the trap is set, and how you can avoid or overcome them should you find yourself trapped.
+Using the old “if I knew then what I know now” adage, please allow me to share some wisdom I have picked up along the way about single parent problems.

 I run a small group for single fathers.
 Our number one rule is we NEVER slam the moms (or anyone else for that matter).
 Sure, we may do a lot of venting, but when expressing frustration becomes slanderous and toxic, we need to put the clamps down.
 When we allow unresolved bitterness, unforgiveness, or resentment to fester, it will eventually consume us and spill over into other areas of our lives.
 I highly suggest finding someone you can talk to, such as a mentor, friend, family member, or pastor.
 Allow them to be a sounding board, but seek ways to keep your heart soft and forgiving too.
 Your children will be the biggest beneficiaries if you are able to master this.